misterpaul/NexposePerlScripts/GroupMaker/README.txt

         rule:

             10 AND NOT 15

+INTERNALS
+    GroupMaker adds its own information to the group's description.
+If you edit the group within Nexpose, you will see that the description looks something like this:

+        The description I entered (This group was created by the GroupMaker script.
+Rule='imatch(^team)'.
+Rebuild=On.
+First created: Tue Feb 12 16:02:13 2013.
+Rebuilt: Tue Feb 12 21:08:24 2013.)

+    You can edit the description before and after the parenthesis however you want.
+Just don't touch what is between the parenthesis, unless you want to mess up your group definitions!

 CAVEATS
     The script has not been tested on a system with only 1 existing asset